Armored Corps (Israel): Unit histories

-As an added footnote - Sayarim used to be the Armored Corp base for basic training for Armored Corpsmen, and advanced training was received in specific designated companies in active battalions under the operational brigades.
+As an added footnote - Sayarim used to be the Armored Corp base for basic training for Armored Corpsmen.
+Advanced training was received in specific designated companies in active battalions under the operational brigades.
 Around 2004, advanced training was moved to Shizafon, whereafter basic training was also gradually moved to Shizafon.
-After the creation (and later disbanding of in 2021) of the Mesaya'at fire support and reconnaissance training battalion (and operational companies in active battalions), the advanced training of the 188th brigade was moved to Sayarim, where it stays (per 2022).
+After the creation and later disbanding of in 2021 of the Mesaya'at fire support and reconnaissance training battalion and operational companies in active battalions, the advanced training of the 188th brigade was moved to Sayarim, where it remains, per 2022.

-Plans are discussed for the re-integration of the 188th advanced training to Shizafon, and furthermore, of all advanced training returning to active battalions.
+Plans are discussed for the re-integration of the 188th advanced training to Shizafon, and of all advanced training returning to active battalions.

-Reserve units
+Reserve armored brigades

-The following list contains all reserve armor brigades:
+The following list contains the reserve armored brigades as of 2024: